jcschultz/doggy-door/README.md

 # Connected Apps for Puppy Craps
 My puppy used to ring a bell when she needed to go out.
-I got lazy and tire of having to open the door for her.
-So I installed a doggy door.
-At first she was afraid of the doggy door and only reluctantly used it.
+She rang it a lot, and I got lazy.
+So, I installed a doggy door.
+At first she was afraid of the doggy door and only reluctantly used it, but the bell ringing stopped.
 And suddenly I realized that, without her ringing the bell, I had no clue if she was actually going outside to go to the bathroom.
 Naturally, the only thing I could possibly do to solve this mystery was to whip together a doggy door tracker with a magnetic sensor, Raspberry Pi, Salesforce Connected App, Salesforce Community, and some Salesforce Lightning Components.

 ![doggy-door](assets/screenshot.png)